-Marian LaLonde is a member of the firm’s Energy and Environmental Practice Group, with a particular focus in the mining industry.
+Marian LaLonde is National Vice-Chair of the firm’s Energy, Environment & Natural Resources Practice Group, with a particular focus in the mining industry.
 Her primary practice areas include real estate, public and tribal lands, natural resources, mining, environmental, energy, litigation, corporations, tax-exempt organizations, and equine law.
 Ms. LaLonde’s experience includes the following:

 - Successful and efficient handling of complex real estate and business transactions related to the development of mineral properties, including title review and the preparation of mineral title reports, purchase and royalty agreements, land use, rights-of-way, zoning, municipal and tribal negotiations, and environmental permitting and compliance.

 - Successful and efficient handling of water, solar, wind, biomass projects including siting, permitting and development on private, federal and school lands.
 Experience in negotiating interconnection agreements, joint ownership and development agreements, financing, purchase/sale agreements, and rights to renewable energy credits.

 - Successful litigator in the areas of mineral rights, water rights, title, general commercial real estate, contracts, personal injury/wrongful death, products liability, construction, and equine law.

 - Specialized skill-set in the formation and management of corporate and nonprofit entities, including managing and maintaining relationships with regulatory agencies, and formation, tax exemption, litigation, and employment matters.

 - Extensive experience in commercial real estate transactions and financings, including due diligence, compliance advice, permitting, and facility siting.

 - Specialized skill in equine law, which is comprised of law issues that are specific to horses and the horse business, including real estate, regulatory compliance, boarding and breeding contracts, lease and sale agreements, registration, liability waivers, and litigation.

 - Business Law